sgoldenlab/simba/docs/tutorial.md

 1. Go to `File` and click on `Load project` The following windows will pop up.
 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/loadproject.PNG" width="600" height="600" />

-2. Under **Load Project .ini**, click on `Browse File`.
-Then, go to the directory that you created your project and click on your project folder.
+2. Under **Load Project.ini**, click on `Browse File`.
+Then, go to the directory that you created your project and click on your *project folder*.
 Then, click on *project_folder* and then *project_config.ini*.
 Once this step is completed, it should look like the following instead of *No file selected*.
 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/loadedprojectini.PNG" width="500" height="60" />
+In this image, you can see, the `Dekstop` is my selected working directory, `tutorial` is my project name, and the last two sections is always going to be `project_folder/project_config.ini`

+#### Step 2 (Optional) : Import more DLC Tracking Data or videos
+In this step, you can choose to import more csv files or videos.
+If you don't you can ignore and skip this step.

+#### Step 3: Set video parameters
+In this step, you can customize the parameters for each of your video.